Enalean/tuleap-documentation-en/languages/en/user-guide/agile-dashboard.rst

 Plan releases and sprints
 ````````````````````````
-To create a new release or a new sprint, click on the arrow in the short access box (see `Agile Dashboard: Create a new release or a new sprint`_).
+To create a new release or a new sprint, click on the arrow in the short access box (see `Create a new release or a new sprint`_).
 You will reach the release tracker form to create a new release.

 .. figure:: ../images/screenshots/sc_agiledashboard_create_new_release.png
    :align: center
    :alt: Create a new release or a new sprint
    :name: Create a new release or a new sprint
-   :width: 800px
+   :width: 1200px

    Agile Dashboard: Create a new release or a new sprint

-Once created, you will be redirected to the release backlog in order to plan your release (see `Agile Dashboard: Plan a release`_).
+Once created, you will be redirected to the release backlog in order to plan your release (see `Plan a release`_).
 The Agile Dashboard lets you add easily epics, for instance, from your backlog (on the left side) to your release plan (on the right side).